Ghilt/Listen/README.md

 The function context can have inner functions in both the contextless part and in the context function's context.
 An inner function is just like a regular function context, except that it resolves its value to the outer function and not to the stack.
 An inner function is defined by being inside paranthesis.
 So `M(M*2)` means 'map every item in the input list to every item in the input list mutliplied by 2'.
 Examine the following valid code: `((M*2)((M*2)M*2)M*2)M*2`, it runs, and is innefficient, and throws away all the results of the inner functions since they are all ultimately part of the configuration values of a mapping functions, and mapping functions do not use any configuration.

+### Control flow

+There are four characters which are special control flow commands.

+`(` - Start Inner Function

+`)` - End Inner Function

+Inner functions are useful if you need to manually override precedence of functions.

+`;` - End function context

+Ending functions are done when you need to use configuration values of succeeding function contexts.

+`,` - No operation

+Integer literals after one another in a program needs to be separated to not become one integer(`1,2,3` vs `123`).

 ## Types

 L=tn uses the following types: